junkiesan/rake-sa-mere/README.md

 # Rake sa mère
-### A simple tutorial to create clean and simple tests for
+### A simple tutorial to create clean and simple tests for rails projects

 ## Stack

-- Rspec

 ```
 group :development, :test do